The Origin, Evolution and Functions of the Human Mind

 .

-Determinism can be seen on the physical level – the neurophysiological level – or on the psychological level – the learning and environment level.
+Determinism is the strongest argument against free will, indicating that preconditions invariably determine outcome.
+Mental determinism can be seen on the physical level – the neurophysiological level – or on the psychological level – the learning and environmental level.

 Decisions are made by brain processes.
 They follow synaptic connections and biochemical conditions.
 In sum, there is a neurological aspect of free will and determinism.
 The old philosophy of determinism in the physical world (for example, by Laplace) was dissolved by the random effects of probability of quantum mechanics and by the unpredictability indicated by Chaos Theory.
-The study of the brain (see above) indicates a vast amount of causality of all neural effects.
-But the study of the brain also indicates vast areas of unpredictability of synaptic expressions and signal timing – and the effect of personal preferences on neural synaptic strength formation due to personal valuations.
+The study of the brain (see above) indicates a vast amount of deterministic causality of all neural effects.
+But the study of the brain also indicates vast areas of unpredictability of synaptic expressions and signal timing – and the effect of personal preferences on neural synaptic strength formation due to personal valuations – and, consequently, on subsequent thought and decisions.
 This leads back to the statement that free will becomes the expression of individual personality and personal preferences – some given by nature, some acquired inadvertently, some resulting from personal deliberation.
 This may render a person’s decisions predictable, yet remaining the expression of a free will.

-The newest experiments with decision making in the brain indicate a “subconscious” brain activity preceding the conscious decision [5].
+The newest experiments with decision making in the brain indicate a “subconscious” brain activity preceding the conscious decision [4].
 This is seen by some philosophers and scientists as an indication of determinism of will under the influence of neural brain functions.
 There may be a problem with the interpretation of this finding as determinism.
 Subconscious thought is a form of “thought”, after all – see the two essays about mental creativity on the website www.schwab-writings.com.
-Subsequent and “aware” thought follows associative sequences in the brain, then leading to explanations – sometimes to “a-posteriori” justifications.
+Subsequent and “aware” thought follows associative sequences in the brain, then leading to verbal explanations – sometimes to “a-posteriori” verbal justifications.
+It is often this subsequent verbal awareness that remains remembered as the decision point.
 The original and subconscious thought still was the expression of that person.

 Limits in decision-making result from limitations of knowledge and personality strength or weaknesses – for the latter, including the influence of the environment and culture, see the essay on personality on the website www.schwab-writings.com.
 In sum, expressions of will result from the sum of what was genetically given and what was learned.
 This allows for some predictability.
 It also leads to mitigating considerations in judging other people, specifically in criminal justice, and to approaches for the treatment of people, whether they are considered normal or not (“challenged”).